Overview

 Book V — (Partially Lost)

-The surviving portion of Book V covers AD 29–31 and the downfall of Agrippina the Elder and her sons Nero Caesar and Drusus Caesar, all destroyed through Sejanus’s machinations.
-The text then breaks off before the dramatic fall of Sejanus himself in AD 31 — one of the most significant events of the reign and a crucial loss.
-The opening of Book VI resumes the narrative after Sejanus’s execution, leaving a gap in Tacitus’s account that ancient readers did not share.
+The surviving portion of Book V covers AD 29–31 and the downfall of Agrippina the Elder and her sons Nero Caesar and Drusus Caesar, all destroyed through Sejanus's machinations.
+The text then breaks off before the dramatic fall of Sejanus himself in AD 31 — one of the most significant events of the reign, and a crucial loss.
+The opening of Book VI resumes the narrative after Sejanus's execution, leaving a gap in Tacitus's account that ancient readers did not share.

 Book VI

-Book VI covers the final years of Tiberius’s reign (AD 31–37) and is among the most relentlessly grim sections of the Annals.
-Tiberius, now isolated on Capri and reportedly given to vices Tacitus catalogues with evident distaste, conducts his affairs through letters, trials, and executions.
+Book VI covers the final years of Tiberius's reign (AD 31–37) and is among the most relentlessly grim sections of the Annals.
+Tiberius, now isolated on Capri and reportedly given to the vices Tacitus catalogues with evident distaste, conducts his affairs through letters, trials, and executions.
 Macro replaces Sejanus as the dominant figure at Rome.
 The deaths of distinguished men accumulate.
-Tiberius himself dies in AD 37, and Tacitus’s obituary notice is merciless: the emperor is said to have progressively abandoned all pretense of virtue as the constraints of his position fell away.
+Tiberius himself dies in AD 37, and Tacitus's obituary notice is merciless: the emperor is said to have progressively abandoned all pretense of virtue as the constraints of his position fell away.

 Books VII–X — (Lost)